X16Community/x16-emulator/README.md

 Dealing with BASIC Programs
 ---------------------------

 BASIC programs are encoded in a tokenized form when saved.
 They are not simply ASCII files.
-If you want to edit BASIC programs on the host's text editor, you need to convert it to tokenized BASIC encoding to ASCII encoding before calling `LOAD` in the emulator.
+If you want to edit BASIC programs on the host's text editor, you need to convert it to tokenized BASIC encoding from ASCII encoding before calling `LOAD` in the emulator.

 * To convert the basic file from ASCII to tokenized BASIC encoding, reboot the machine and paste the ASCII text using `Ctrl + V` (Mac: `Cmd + V`) into the terminal.
 You can now run the program with `RUN`, or use the `SAVE` BASIC command to write the tokenized version to the host disk.
 Below is an example.
   1. Copy ASCII text from host basic file "PRG.BAS"